wpmetabox/docsv2/docs/extensions/mb-custom-table.md

 ## Custom models

 Besides custom tables for built-in WordPress posts, terms and users, the plugin allows you to create custom models, which mimic the WordPress posts, but store the data completely in custom tables.
-So you don't need to connect to posts, terms or users anymore.
+So you don't need to connect to posts, terms, or users anymore.
 And the data is stored only in one table, which is more efficient.

 Pros:

 - Better data structure, because you can define the custom table to match your needs.
 - Don't mess with WordPress tables.
 You manage data on your own.
-- Complete CRUD for models so you can create/edit/delete them easily.
+- Complete CRUD for models so you can create/edit/delete them quickly.
 - Compatible with all Meta Box field types.
-- Use the similar Meta Box and WordPress API/UI to show list of models or edit models.
+- Use the similar Meta Box and WordPress API/UI to show a list of models or edit models.
 - Compatible with MB Admin Columns extension to show fields in admin columns.

 Cons:

 - Models don't have front-end templates like posts.
 You won't have permalinks for each model and their archive.
 Models should be used for managing data.
-If you want to have the power of the templates, then you should use normal custom tables above.
+If you want to have the power of the templates, then you should use the normal custom tables above.
-- Limited compatibility with some extensions such as MB Relationships, MB Views.
+- Limited compatibility with some extensions such as MB Relationships and MB Views.

 ### Usage